gortee/NetworkPolicyController/README.md

 ## How to deploy on K8s

 ## MVP
-*Controller that listens for create/update/delete of pod on any namespace
+-Controller that listens for create/update/delete of pod on any namespace

-*Creation/update/delete of a 1:1 network policy for each POD
+-Creation/update/delete of a 1:1 network policy for each POD

-*Network Policy will implement a ingress control on the listening port (deny all on everything else)
+-Network Policy will implement a ingress control on the listening port (deny all on everything else)

-*Network Policy will allow all exgress traffic from the pod
+-Network Policy will allow all exgress traffic from the pod

 ## Test Method